ycrc/ycrc.github.io/docs/clusters/hopper.md

 ### High-Risk Data

 All high-risk data transfers, either onto or out of the cluster, require approval.
-Please [contact us](/#get-help) for approval and transfer assistance, including details on the data.
+Please [contact us](/#get-help) for approval and transfer assistance, including details on the data such as origin and approximate size.

 ### Low-Risk Data

-Low-risk files, such as scripts or low-risk data, can be uploaded to Hopper using Globus via the "Yale Hopper Low Risk" collection into a user-specific staging directory.
+Low-risk files, such as scripts or low-risk data, can be uploaded to Hopper using Globus via the "Yale CRC Hopper Low Risk" collection into a user-specific staging directory.
 For details on using Globus, please read our [Globus documentation](/data/globus).
 The user then must submit a request to the YCRC to have the transfer approved and then the data will be transferred to the desired location on Hopper by YCRC staff.
 If your data is large (>200G), please submit your request _prior_ to uploading the data so we can facilitate the larger transfer.